Physical Signatures of Supercritical Fluid Boundaries

 Finally, the signatures of the supercritical boundary lines could be experimentally observed in a more phenomenological way.
 Enhanced density fluctuations have been observed in small-angle neutron scattering experiments around the $L^+$ line~\cite{li2024thermodynamic} in supercritical carbon dioxide~\cite{pipich2018densification}, due to the formation of liquid-like droplets.
 Analogously, we also expect enhanced density fluctuations around the $L^-$ line, due to formation of gas-like bubbles.
 If one interprets the supercritical transition regime between $L^\pm$ lines as the blur-up of the subcritical discontinuous first-order transition, then the rapid change of the EOS in this regime might be related to the phenomenon of supercritical pseudo-boiling~\cite{banuti2015crossing, wang2021three, he2023distinguishing}.\\

-{\bf Discussion.} In this study, we demonstrate that the signatures of the boundary between gas and SCF states can be identified by various physical quantities, including structure descriptors such as the radial distribution function, transport coefficients, and the velocity auto-correlation function.
-There have been extensive studies on the other boundary, i.e., the liquid-SCF boundary.
+{\bf Discussion.} In this study, we demonstrate that the signatures of the supercritical fluid boundaries can be identified by various physical quantities, including structure descriptors such as the radial distribution function, transport coefficients, and the velocity auto-correlation function.
 Our study completes the phase diagram above the critical point clarifying the existence of three independent states of matter characterized by distinct physical properties. (i) The liquid-SCF boundary is the limit beyond which the system does not behave like a typical liquid.
 Because the liquid state can be characterized by various features, ranging from thermodynamics to dynamics to structures, the deviation from the liquid behavior can be defined according to different criteria~\cite{fisher1969decay, PhysRevE.85.031203, brazhkin2013liquid, PhysRevE.85.031203}. (ii) The gas-SCF boundary is the limit beyond which the system does not behave like a typical gas.
 This line is reflected in several physical properties and can be therefore defined using thermodynamics, structural order, transport coefficients and finally dynamical behavior. (iii) In-between is the SCF state that is neither liquid-like nor gas-like but rather a separate state of matter, whose properties cannot be easily rationalized as a simple linear superposition of gas and liquid features.
+We find that, the Widom line defined by the maximum of the Ornstein-Zernike correlation length ({\it Supplementary Material Sec.~\ref{sec:OZ}})~\cite{xu2005relation}, and the Widom delta identified according to the fractions of liquid-like and gas-like atoms ({\it Supplementary Material Sec.~\ref{sec:Widom_delta}})~\cite{2018Probabilistic}, both lie within the intermediate region bounded by $L^\pm$ lines.

 It remains unclear whether our findings, and in particular the existence of a gas-SCF boundary, extend to systems with purely repulsive interactions, where no thermodynamic separation between liquid and gas phases, and no critical point, exist.
 So far, in these systems, only a boundary line between gas-like and liquid-like states has been discussed, e.g., \cite{huang2023revealing,Jiang2025}.
+Moreover, whether our results extend to more complex molecular fluids such as CO$_2$ or H$_2$O remains an open question and warrants further investigation.